minimaxir/gpt-2-cloud-run/README.md

 * Due to Cloud Run's current 2 GB memory maximum, this app will only work with the 117M "small" GPT-2 model, and not the 345M "medium" model (even if Cloud Run offers a 4 GB option in the future, it would not be enough to support the 345M model).
 * Each prediction, at the default 1023 token `length`, will take about 2 minutes to generate.
 You may want to consider reducing the `length` of the generated text if speed is a concern and/or hardcapping the `length` at the app-level.
-* If your API on Cloud Run is actively processing a question less than 1/8th of the time (at the 100 millisecond level) in a given month, you'll stay [within the free tier](https://cloud.google.com/run/pricing) of Cloud Run.
+* If your API on Cloud Run is actively processing a request less than 1/8th of the time (at the 100 millisecond level) in a given month, you'll stay [within the free tier](https://cloud.google.com/run/pricing) of Cloud Run.
 * The concurrency is set to `2` such that if there is only one user of the API (e.g. a cron that pings the API or a random internet user stumbling accross the API), it will not spawn more instances which would increase cost unnecessarily.

 ## If You Want More Power